Exorcism: Scientific view

 Demonic possession is not a psychiatric or medical diagnosis recognized by either the DSM-5 or the ICD-10.
 Those who profess a belief in demonic possession have sometimes ascribed to possession the symptoms associated with physical or mental illnesses, such as hysteria, mania, psychosis, Tourette's syndrome, epilepsy, schizophrenia or dissociative identity disorder.

 Additionally, there is a form of monomania called demonomania or demonopathy in which the patient believes that they are possessed by one or more demons.
 According to psychological literature, exorcism may work on people experiencing symptoms of possession by way of placebo effect and the power of suggestion.
-Some cases suggest that supposedly possessed persons are actually narcissists or have low self-esteem and act demonically possessed in order to gain attention.
+Some cases suggest that supposedly possessed persons act as such in order to gain attention due to other medical conditions, such as low self-esteem.

 Within the scientific community, the work of psychiatrist M. Scott Peck, a believer in exorcism, generated significant debate and derision.
 Much was made of his association with (and admiration for) the controversial Malachi Martin, a Roman Catholic exorcist, despite the fact that Peck consistently called Martin a liar and a manipulator.
 Other criticisms leveled against Peck included claims that he had transgressed the boundaries of professional ethics by attempting to persuade his patients to accept Christianity.